How to Remove Virus Using CMD in Windows 11 or 10

 Published by Nyau Wai Hoe - Updated on

-Viruses and malware are big problems for computers.
-They try to sneak in, cause damage, or steal private info without you knowing.
-Even though there are many antivirus programs out there to fight off these threats, sometimes you might need to deal with a suspicious file or folder on your own.
-It’s important to know that using the Command Prompt (CMD) in Windows 11 or 10 to get rid of these files is mainly for when you already think something’s fishy in certain spots of your computer, not for checking the whole system for bad stuff.
+Even though there are a lot of antivirus programs you can use to get rid of viruses and malware, sometimes you might need to deal with a suspicious file or folder on your own.
+It’s very important to know that the steps we’ll talk about later for using Command Prompt (CMD) in Windows 11 or 10 are meant for dealing with specific suspected files in certain folders, not for scanning your whole computer for viruses.

 How to Remove Virus Using CMD in Windows 11 or 10

-Before we get into the steps, let’s talk about why CMD is useful for getting rid of viruses manually.
-CMD lets you talk directly to your computer’s operating system and its files.
-If a virus is messing with your antivirus program, or if your antivirus doesn’t yet know about this virus, CMD can be a great tool.
-It lets you go straight to the suspicious files and change them so you can delete them more easily.
+Command Prompt lets you talk directly to the Windows OS and work with files.
+If a virus is messing with your antivirus software, or if it’s a new virus that your antivirus software doesn’t know yet, CMD can come in handy.
+It allows you to go straight to the file and change things so you can delete it more easily.

 Also see: How to Scan an .exe File for Viruses to Check If It’s Safe